vinicius-pmoleta/aviation-data/README.md

 The `ViewModel` is responsible for handling user's interaction and address them accordingly orchestrating threads for background work, calling the appropriate business logic and also mapping the results from that layer into models that will are ready to be consumed by the `View` once exposed through its state.
 One thing important to notice is that the `ViewModel` also does the error handling by catching the exceptions that other layers might have thrown when performing their operations.

 The `business layer` as explained before is responsible for performing the business logic associated with specific use cases of the feature while having the support of the `data layer` where operations such as networking, database access, etc are performed.
-It's worth noticing that on the data layer there's also appropriate mapping from raw to domain models to return to the business layer only information relevant to it.
+It's worth noticing that on the data layer there's also an appropriate mapping from raw to domain models to return to the business layer only information relevant to it.

 #### Tests

 Each feature has tests to verify the `View`'s behaviour through an instrumented test with a mocked `ViewModel`.
-On these tests all the states the view consumes can be properly verified as well as the interactions and its internal data when communication with the mocked `ViewModel`.
+On these tests, all the states the view consumes can be properly verified as well as the interactions and its internal data when communication with the mocked `ViewModel`.

 By mocking the data layer source it's also possible to write tests that check the whole feature flow up to the data source interaction.
 In this project the APIs data sources were mocked using the `MockWebServer` library, validating the submitted request and its payload and mocking the response.

-The `ViewModel`, mappers, and logic presented on the business and data layers can be unit tested with jUnit and Mockito.
+The `ViewModel`, mappers, and logic presented in the business and data layers can be unit tested with jUnit and Mockito.

 ### Application

-This is the main app module, which due to the decision of making the feature modules as Android libraries, will depend on the the feature modules as well as some common modules such as `core` and `navigation`.
+This is the main app module, which due to the decision of making the feature modules as Android libraries, will depend on the feature modules as well as some common modules such as `core` and `navigation`.

 As a consequence of using the `Navigation AAC`, the application module is where the main `Activity` which will host the feature fragments and `Toolbar` is configured and initialized.